tomginsberg/GAToptimization/README.md

 **Demo Version will ONLY function with sample inputs**
 ---
 Sample screenshot.
 Mouse controls allow for full 3D panning, arrow keys allow for speed control.
-The eneter key can be pushed at any tiem to restart the current trajectory.
+The enter key can be pushed at any time to restart the current trajectory.
 The application must be restarted to return to the opening screen.

 ![](https://i.imgur.com/RmCkc0j.png)